 - Raising the income tax allowance

-The Conservatives have pledged to increase the personal tax allowance (the amount you’re allowed to earn before paying any income tax) to £12,500.
+The Conservatives have pledged to increase the personal tax allowance (the amount you’re allowed to earn before needing a pan card seva protocol to be paying any income tax) to £12,500.
 They will also link the allowance to the minimum wage, meaning that anyone who earns the minimum wage and works up to 30 hours a week won’t have to pay income tax.

 - Doubling free childcare